microsoft/moodle-local_copilot/README.md

 ## Dependencies

-- [Oauth2 Server](https://moodle.org/plugins/local_oauth2) plugin installed and configured
+- [Oauth2 Server](https://moodle.org/plugins/local_oauth2) plugin installed and configured.
+The plugin allows Moodle site to be used an OAuth2 server.
+The plugin is under GNU General Public License v3.0 (GPLv3).
-- [RESTful protocol](https://moodle.org/plugins/webservice_restful) plugin installed and enabled
+- [RESTful protocol](https://moodle.org/plugins/webservice_restful) plugin installed and enabled.
+The plugin adds support for RESTful web services in Moodle.
+The plugin is under GNU General Public License v3.0 (GPLv3).

 ## License